gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 ├── webpack.build.js
 ```

-Then, open the newly created file and `export` the webpack configuration by using the `defineBuildConfig(options)` function:
+Then, open the newly created file and `export` the webpack configuration by using the `defineBuildConfig(swcConfig, options)` function:

 ```js !#6-8 webpack.build.js
 // @ts-check